What is the Write-a-thon?

 How will my sponsors know if their PayPal donation went through?

 PayPal sends an automatic confirmation email immediately after the donation is complete.
 In addition, Clarion West sends a thank-you letter which can be used as a tax receipt in the US.
-For donations of up to $25 or donors who do not provide a postal mailing address, we send the thank-you letter via email.
+For donations of up to $25 or for donors who do not provide a postal mailing address, we send the thank-you letter via email.

 Can my sponsors send checks directly to Clarion West instead of using PayPal?